samr/nvim-config/lua/config_vscode/README.md

 Notably most of the configuration for VSCode is found in Windows under the `C:\Users\$USERNAME\AppData\Roaming\Code\User` directory or in Linux under `~/.vscode`.

+When editing the configs for either Neovim or VSCode, you can reload the current editor config by hitting `Ctrl+Shift+p` then searching for "reload" to find "Reload Window", then pressing Enter.

 ## VSCode Specific Settings